NixOS VMs part 2: Bootstrapping a Docker server with immutable NixOS on Proxmox

 Build and create the Docker VM

-The project ships with a docker profile that includes the Docker
+The project ships with composable mixin profiles.
+The docker profile

-daemon and adds the admin user to the docker group.
-It sits in the
+includes the Docker daemon and adds users to the docker group.
+For a

-For a dedicated Docker server, you don’t need the development tools or
+dedicated Docker server, you don’t need the development tools or the

-the AI agents that we used in the last post.
-So let’s build a
+AI agents that we used in the last post.
+The docker profile gives

-system with SSH, Docker, and not much else:
+you a minimal system with SSH, Docker, and not much else (the core

 First boot